hardisgroupcom/sfdx-hardis/docs/sf-deployment-assistant/Can-not-change-field-type-to-a-formula-field.md

 ---
 title: "Can not change field type to a formula field (Deployment assistant)"
-description: "How to solve Salesforce deployment error /Error (.*) Cannot update a field from a Formula to something else"
+description: "How to solve Salesforce deployment error "/Error (.*) Cannot update a field from a Formula to something else""
 ---
 <!-- markdownlint-disable MD013 -->
 # Can not change field type to a formula field